armenr/ansiformer/README.md

 The following example demonstrates a configuration block to apply a host group's plays to new instances.
 You can specify a list of hostgroups and a list of plays to specify which ansible tasks to perform on the host.

-Additionally, `groups` and `extra_vars` are accessible to resolve variables and group the new host in ansible.
+Additionally, `group_vars` and `extra_vars` are accessible to resolve variables and group the new host in ansible.

 ```
 {